IT Showback Complexity | Showback vs. Chargeback Difference

 Each company had complete ownership of its infrastructure, no 3rd party SaaS providers, the entire company ran on a single dedicated infrastructure.

-Usage-based pricing is not a fixed-rate cost when usage incentives are in place.
-What about businesses that use multiple cloud providers, together with a security Saas solution and an external Data Lake for the big data work?
+The cloud introduced usage-based pricing, which is not a fixed-rate cost and introduces economic usage incentives.
+Many businesses that use multiple cloud providers, together with Saas solutions and data services like Data Lakes.
 Each one has its own billing, terminology, and interface.

 When the speed at which a new cost is charged can be measured in milliseconds, showbacking every cent back to the team can seem impossible.